dturopoli/battle-sim/README.md

 ### Fight
 Battle will play out in phases.
-During each phase armies roll a dice, and then based on army moral modifier, battle modifiers (e.g. terrain), special event modifier (e.g there is a small chance that special event will trigger and add buff to army), army stats (attack, defense), dice roll a phase winner is calculated and each army loses some troops and moral based on all those modifiers.
+During each phase armies roll a dice, and then based on army moral modifier, battle modifiers (e.g. terrain), special event modifier (e.g there is a small chance that special event will trigger and add buff to army), army stats (attack, defense) and dice roll a phase winner is calculated and each army loses some troops and moral based on all those modifiers.

-Fight will continue until one army loses moral or all troops.
+Fight will continue until one army loses moral or all troops. (or if there is more than 50 phases, defender will be winner)